Zilog Z80: Second sources

-Mostek, which produced the first Z80 for Zilog, offered it as second-source as MK3880.
-SGS-Thomson (now STMicroelectronics) was a second-source, too, with their Z8400.
+Mostek, which produced the first Z80 for Zilog, offered it second-source as MK3880.
+SGS-Thomson (now STMicroelectronics) was a second source, too, with their Z8400.
 Sharp and NEC developed second sources for the NMOS Z80, the LH0080 and μPD780C, respectively.
 The LH0080 was used in various home computers and personal computers made by Sharp and other Japanese manufacturers, including Sony MSX computers, and a number of computers in the Sharp MZ series.
+Sharp developed the LH0080A and LH0080B to operate at frequencies of 4 MHz and 6 MHz, respectively.
+Sharp also developed LH0083 compatible with Z80 DMA.

 Toshiba made a CMOS-version, the TMPZ84C00, which is believed (but not verified) to be the same design also used by Zilog for its own CMOS Z84C00.
-There were also Z80-chips made by GoldStar (now LG) and the BU18400 series of Z80-clones (including DMA, PIO, CTC, DART and SIO) in NMOS and CMOS made by ROHM Electronics.
+There were also Z8400, Z80-chips made by GoldStar (now LG) and the BU18400 series of Z80-clones (including DMA, PIO, CTC, DART and SIO) in NMOS and CMOS made by ROHM Electronics.
+The LH5080, LH5081, and LH5082, which are CMOS versions of the Z80, PIO, and CTC respectively, are manufactured by Sharp.

 In East Germany, an unlicensed clone of the Z80, known as the U880, was manufactured.
-It was used extensively in Robotron's and VEB Mikroelektronik Mühlhausen's computer systems (such as the KC85-series) and also in many self-made computer systems.
+It was used extensively in Robotron's and VEB Mikroelektronik Mühlhausen's computer systems (such as the KC85-series) and also in multiple self-made computer systems.
 In Romania another unlicensed clone could be found, named MMN80CPU and produced by Microelectronica, used in home computers like TIM-S, HC, COBRA.

 Also, several clones of Z80 were created in the Soviet Union, notable ones being the T34BM1, also called КР1858ВМ1 (parallelling the Soviet 8080-clone KR580VM80A).
 The first marking was used in pre-production series, while the second had to be used for a larger production.
-Though, due to the collapse of Soviet microelectronics in the late 1980s, there are many more T34BM1s than КР1858ВМ1s.
+Though, due to the collapse of Soviet microelectronics in the late 1980s, there are more T34BM1s than КР1858ВМ1s.